 - The proposed changes will prevent schools from investigating off-campus harassment and will create strict and unnecessary reporting rules that may limit the ability of student survivors to report abuse.

 Our research and fieldwork around gender equity indicate that, overwhelmingly, the experiences and voices of girls and young women are minimized by a patriarchal mainstream culture that negates the contributions of women in education and leadership positions.
-More than 90 percent of sexual assault cases are already unreported.
+Already, 63 percent of sexual assaults are not reported to police, and more than 90 percent of sexual assault cases are unreported (NSVRC, 2015).
 Creating obstacles for women to safely report grievances will only have a further chilling effect (see http://www.cdc.gov/ViolencePrevention/pdf/NISVS_Report2010-a.pdf).